This interview was done by Jeanne Bainville, who is a producer at INECC (Mission Voix Lorraine), Metz, France. –> link to French version

 – Peder, tell us a little bit about yourself and your journey.

 When I was in high school, I was very focused at getting top grades, while also playing guitar in a jazz fusion band.
 I come from a family whose main interest is politics, discussions and intellectual pursuits.
-I think everyone expected me to study at a top university and have a successful career.
+I think everyone expected me to study at university and focus on achieving a successful career.
 I liked school.
 But life had other plans for me.
 After high school graduation, I spent most of my time playing the guitar and writing songs.
 My girlfriend insisted that I would apply to the Royal Academy of Music in Stockholm.
 I followed her advice.

 The timing was perfect for this kind of group to become popular in Sweden in the late 80s.
 We sang at jazz clubs, festivals, concert houses, and at corporate events.
 There were very few professional a cappella groups around at this time, so we had to figure out many things for ourselves; how to write arrangements, how to practise in an efficient way, how to give feedback to each other, how to make a cappella recordings, and so forth.
 Three of us had studied music pedagogy, so we gave workshops and masterclasses from early on.
 Due to the distribution of tasks that developed over the years within the group, it was my responsibility to lead the planning of workshops and seminar contents.
 That was an important factor in my later transition into musical education.